 “

-(1a) On the coming into operation of the Land Information Authority Act 2006 section 113(1) (the “commencement”), regulations made by the Commissioner under subsection (1) before the commencement become of the same effect as if they were made by the Governor under subsection (1) as amended by the Land Information Authority Act 2006 section 113(1).
+(1a) On the coming into operation of the Land Information Authority Act 2006 section 113(1) (the commencement), regulations made by the Commissioner under subsection (1) before the commencement become of the same effect as if they were made by the Governor under subsection (1) as amended by the Land Information Authority Act 2006 section 113(1).

 ”.